macmacal/drl_generalization_metrics/README.md

 docker-compose up
 ```
 5. The entrypoint of the project will start a local Jupyter Lab instance.
 Please click on the link inside the terminal to proeced further.

+## Figures
+The published version of our article contains only raster images.
+To adress that inconvenience we provide the orignal vector files in the `figures` subfolder.

+Please note, that the figure 3 is taken from [dm_control: Software and tasks for continuous control](https://doi.org/10.1016/j.simpa.2020.100022).